mailgun/talon/README.rst

     # text == "Thanks Sasha, I can't go any higher and is why I limited it to the\nhomepage."
     # signature == "John Doe\nvia mobile"

-For machine learning talon currently uses `PyML`_ library to build SVM classifiers.
+For machine learning talon currently uses the `scikit-learn`_ library to build SVM classifiers.
 The core of machine learning algorithm lays in ``talon.signature.learning package``.
 It defines a set of features to apply to a message (``featurespace.py``), how data sets are built